bcgov/CE_integratedroads/README.md

         git clone https://github.com/bcgov/CE_integratedroads.git
         cd CE_integratedroads

-If you do not have above noted requirements installed on your system, using Docker is recommended.
+If you do not have above noted requirements installed on your system (via apt / conda / brew etc), using Docker is recommended.

 ### Docker